Skip to content

 Easy access accounts (instant access)

-An instant access deposit account, as the name suggests, allows you to access your money at any time without any penalty.
 This type of deposit account gives you the most flexibility and means that you can immediately access your money without incurring any fees if there are some unforeseen circumstances.

 Because you have immediate access to your funds, the rate of interest you earn on an instant access deposit account is lower than you would get with a term deposit account.